Jintu Gogoi

 Jintu Gogoi (21 November 1970 – 30 June 1999), VrC was an Indian Army officer of 17 Garhwal Rifles.
-He was posthumously awarded the Vir Chakra, India's third highest wartime military decoration, for his courage and bravery in combat during operations in the Kargil War in 1999.
+Gogoi was posthumously awarded the Vir Chakra, India's third highest wartime military decoration, for his courage and bravery in combat during operations in the Kargil War in 1999.

 Early life and military career

 Captain Jintu Gogoi is the son of Duluprabha Gogoi and Flying officer Thogiram Gogoi, an Indian Air Force Veteran.

 Jintu Gogoi's father Thogiram Gogoi stated that his son Jintu always wanted to join the Indian Army.

 After graduation from Gandhi Memorial National College, Jintu Gogoi joined Officers Training Academy, Chennai on 9 May 1994, and was commissioned into the 17th Battalion of the Garhwal Rifles on 11 March 1995.

 Before joining Kargil war, Gogoi took Mhow, YO, Winter Warfare, and Commando trainings.

-Kargil War and death
+Kargil War

 Just after his marriage engagement, Gogoi had to rush to Kargil as the war declared and was deployed in the Batalik Sector of Kargil.

 On 29 June 1999, Captain Jintu Gogoi took charge of the mission to evict the enemy from the northern heights of the western flanks on Jubar Ridge, an area overlooking Jubar top, astride the National Highway (NH 1) in the Batalik Sector.
 All the companies, except the platoon led by Captain Gogoi, exposed to enemy during the daytime, thus he decided to move at night which also entailed an arduous climb of nearly 1 km.
 Captain Gogoi led his troops to the top of the ridge, however, they were spotted by the enemy and were subsequently surrounded.
 Gogoi launched an immediate attack on the enemy, killing two intruders in hand-to-hand combat, being mortally wounded in the process.
 He received a full burst from a machine gun in his solar plexus but he continued firing till he collapsed.
 He soon succumbed to injuries and his body was found barely 150 yards from the picket on Jubar Top.

 Besides Captain Gogoi, eleven other soldiers of 17 Garhwal Rifles laid down their lives during this entire operation viz.
 Naik Shiv Singh, Lance Naik Madan Singh, Lance Naik Devendra Prasad, Lance Naik Dinesh Datt, Rfn Birendra Lal, Rfn Amit Negi, Rfn Vijay Singh, Rfn JS Bhandari, Rfn Ranjeet Singh, Rfn SC Sati and Rfn Bhagwan Singh.

 Though Gogoi's platoon, under command, evicted the enemy, but he had to pay for the victory with his supreme sacrifice.
 Captain Jintu Gogoi got recognised for his bravery with a gallantry award, “Vir Chakra” posthumously.
 The battalion was awarded Battle Honour ‘Batalik’ for its exploits in Operation Vijay.
 The 17th Garhwal Battalion was also awarded Theatre Honour ‘Kargil’.
 Back in Gogoi’s native town, there was an emotional funeral of Captain Gogoi, as the major insurgent outfit ULFA called Army officers and personnel in the Indian Army to avoid the Kargil War.